The process of init a Linux user session

 When Bash is invoked as an interactive login shell, or as a non-interactive shell

-option, it first reads and executes commands from the file /etc/profile
+with the --login option, it first reads and executes commands from the file /etc/profile,

 if that file exists.
-After reading that file, it looks for ~/.bash_profile
+After reading that file, it looks for ~/.bash_profile, ~/.bash_login,

 inhibit this behavior.